hyperledger-labs/blockchain-explorer/README.md

 ## Fabric network setup

+This repository comes with a sample network configuration to start with

+1. `cd first-network`
+2. `./bootstrap-1.0.2.sh` - This is going to download the necessary binaries and hyperledger docker images.
+3. `./byfn.sh -m generate -c mychannel`
+4. `./byfn.sh -m up -c mychannel`

-You can setup your own network using [Build your network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) tutorial from Fabric.
+Alternatively you can setup your own network using [Build your network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) tutorial from Fabric.
 Once you setup the network, please modify the values in `network-config.json` accordingly.

-This repository comes with a sample network configuration to start with

-1. `cd fabric-docker-compose-svt`
-2. `./download_images.sh`
-3. `./start.sh`

 This brings up a 2 org network with channel name `mychannel` .